newspaperclub/hank/README.md

 It doesn't check file contents and will skip anything that already exists locally, assuming the file size matches.
 Only cares about objects (files), and won't attempt to replicate directories.
-Doesn't delete files locally that have been deleted remotely.
+Will delete files locally that have been deleted remotely, but won't clean up any directories that were created by those.

 Listing the bucket and iterating over the filesystem uses a single goroutine each, but downloading uses 8 simultaneously to maximise network throughput.